New Pill Could Reduce Risk of Hospitalization, Death From COVID-19, But Experts Say Vaccines Remain Best Tool

 “We’re trying to prevent getting COVID in the first place,” Bumpus said.

-“There’s people getting their first dose today,” said Dr. Kathleen Page, infection disease physician and faculty at the Johns Hopkins School of Medicine.
+“There’s people getting their first dose today,” said Dr. Kathleen Page, infectious disease physician and faculty at the Johns Hopkins School of Medicine.
 “So that’s fantastic.”

 In Baltimore, COVID-19 ambassadors with the Johns Hopkins School of Medicine have been hard at work targeting the Latino community.